 Fire safety issues are very important for every age group but especially for seniors.
-According to FEMA, in 2015, about 15% of the US population were over the age of 65.
-Yet, 40% of all fire deaths that year involved seniors.
+According to the Federal Emergency Managment Agency (FEMA), in 2015, about 15% of the United States’ population were over the age of 65.
+Yet, 40% of all fire deaths that year involved those in senior age groups.

-Statistics like this show how critical it is to include fire safety as part of the overall re-education of making the home environment safer not only for seniors but also for caregivers and other family members as well as any pets living in the residence.
+Statistics like this show how critical it is to include fire safety as part of the overall re-education of making the home environment safer not only for a senior family member, but also for a caregiver and other family members or any pets living in the residence..

 Here is my list of fire safety tips for seniors and their caregivers.

-- Be realistic about the cognitive and physical capabilities of the older adult(s) in the home.
+- Be realistic about physical capabilities and cognitive impairments of the older adult(s) in the home.

 - Equip the home with easy to use and accessible fire extinguishers.

-- Avoid or use extreme caution with flammable objects like candles, hand sanitizers, portable heaters, etc.
+- Avoid or use extreme caution with flammable objects like candles, hand sanitizers, an oxygen tank, portable heaters, etc.

 - Avoid hazardous behavior like wearing loose clothing while cooking, smoking in bed, overloading electrical sockets, etc.

 - Use space heaters correctly (here are some tips)